 Natural Abalone Pearl is one of the most lovely shells in the world and also has tasty meat.

-in the shell is the result of seasonal fluctuations in the Abalone's diet.
+The undulating grain in the shell is the result of seasonal fluctuations in the Abalone's diet.
+The

 fare for the Maori.
 See photo.